OSU-Net/cyder/README.md

 - Set up virtualenv (recommended):

 ```
-virtualenv --distribute .
+virtualenv --distribute .env
 ```

-Do `source bin/activate` now and every time you run your shell.
+Do `source .env/bin/activate` now and every time you run your shell.

 - Install submodules and other dependencies: